If you are a stay at home mom wondering what to do with your baby all day long, then you’ve come to the right place!

 My little girl is a busy high energy toddler now, but it feels like just yesterday she was this cute chubby little blob, looking at me with those big baby blues, like okay mom, now what?
 Just a tiny helpless peanut that needed me for everything, especially entertainment!

-What are you suppose to do all day with someone who can’t walk or talk, all day?
-That’s the question i’d like to answer for you today!
+What are you suppose to do with someone who can’t walk or talk, all day?
+That’s the question I’d like to answer for you today!

 What To Do With Baby All Day Long